Priz01/lazy_diamond_square/README.md

 * [Python implementation](https://github.com/buckinha/DiamondSquare/tree/master)

 * And anything else you can google for "diamond square".
 It's very long to list everything, so I just pointed out the main things and this item.

-## Question for you

-Do I need to describe the changes to the current version here, or is a brief explanation of the commit on GitHub sufficient?
-Write your answer to my mail, [you know where to find it](https://doc.rust-lang.org/cargo/reference/manifest.html#the-authors-field).